List of air stations of the Royal Navy: Former naval air stations by ship name (HMS xxx)

-HMS means His Majesty's Ship (or Her Majesty's Ship).
+HMS is an abbreviation for His Majesty's Ship (or Her Majesty's Ship).

 Some smaller and some very early Naval Air Stations in the list above were not commissioned as HM Ship(s).
 Those below were commissioned and, therefore, have a ship's name.
 Royal Navy shore bases and naval air stations have traditionally been named in the same manner as seagoing ships.

 Officers were appointed to HMS xxx rather than to RNAS xxx and, similarly, ratings' Service Certificates will show only the name of the ship when drafted to a Naval Air Station.
 Thus, this list may help when researching family history records.